gherking/gherking/README.md

 ### Filter methods

-Every element (both single and list) in the AST can be filtered using its correspondent pre- or post- filter methods.
+Every element (both single and list) in the AST can be filtered using its correspondent pre- or post filter methods.
 A pre-filter method is applied before processing the event; the post is applied after it.

 All filter methods receive the given element, its parent, and - if applicable - the element's index.